asarantsev/Gaussian-Innovations/README.md

 Finally, app-full-model.py is the simulation of these portfolio returns with these 5 asset classes, given that we already simulated these asset classes.
 This is an upgraded version of my_finance.py.

 All this is explained in an updated blog post https://my-finance.org/2026/08/14/including-bond-factors-into-the-new-gaussian-model/ see also another updated post https://my-finance.org/2026/08/14/market-models-with-gaussian-innovations/

+We only need to write the simulation file, similar to model0.py, model1.py, and model2.py TBD